gracefarbin/gracefarbin/README.md

 Here is the latest scoop on me:

-💻 CS and Math Undergrad @ UofT 🤖 Passionate about robotics and artificial intelligence 👩🏾‍💼 Currently working on machine learning projects in hopes of advancing biomedical imaging techniques
+💻 CS and Physics Undergrad @ UofT 🤖 Passionate about robotics and artificial intelligence 👩🏾‍💼 Currently working on machine learning projects in hopes of advancing biomedical imaging techniques

 <!--
 **gracefarbin/gracefarbin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.